open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 `decay_mult`: Decay coefficient for all parameters.

-`bias_lr_mult`: Learning rate coefficient of the bias (excluding bias of normalization layer and offset of the deformable convolution), default to 1.
+`bias_lr_mult`: Learning rate coefficient of the bias (excluding bias of normalization layer and offset of the deformable convolution).

-`bias_decay_mult`: Weight decay coefficient of the bias (excluding bias of normalization layer and offset of the deformable convolution), default to 1.
+`bias_decay_mult`: Weight decay coefficient of the bias (excluding bias of normalization layer and offset of the deformable convolution).

-`norm_decay_mult`: Weight decay coefficient for weights and bias of the normalization layer, default to 1.
+`norm_decay_mult`: Weight decay coefficient for weights and bias of the normalization layer.

 `flat_decay_mult`: Weight decay coefficient of the one-dimension parameters.

-`dwconv_decay_mult`: Decay coefficient of the depth-wise convolution, default to 1.
+`dwconv_decay_mult`: Decay coefficient of the depth-wise convolution.

 `bypass_duplicate`: Whether to skip duplicate parameters, default to `False`.

-`dcn_offset_lr_mult`: Learning rate of the deformable convolution, default to 1.
+`dcn_offset_lr_mult`: Learning rate of the deformable convolution.

 ### Set different hyperparamters for different model modules